dpilipov/TTtoSStt_Final/README.md

 ##  Final selections and studies
-Once you are sure the snapshots are finished and available and their locations have been accessed, the basic selection can be performed with `python THselection.py -s <setname> -y <year>`.
+Once you are sure the snapshots are finished and available and their locations have been accessed, the basic selection can be performed with `python TTselectiondR*.py -s <setname> -y <year>`.
 This script will take in the corresponding txt file in `dijet_nano/*.txt` and perform the basic signal region and "fail" region selections and makes 2D histograms for 2D Alphabet.
-However, any other selection or study can follow a similar format to perform more complicated manipulation of the snapshots (ex.
-THstudies.py and THjetstudies.py).
+However, any other selection or study can follow a similar format to perform more complicated manipulation of the snapshots.

-The processing of all sets in `dijet_nano/` can be performed in parallel with THplotter.py.

 # Data and background
 2016